brookslybrand/torchys-burritos/README.md

 # Welcome to Remix + Vite!

+This was a hackathon project for [Remix Austin meetup](https://remixaustin.com/) called [Remix Rodeo](https://remix-austin.github.io/remix-rodeo-april/)

 📖 See the [Remix docs](https://remix.run/docs) and the [Remix Vite docs](https://remix.run/docs/en/main/future/vite) for details on supported features.

 ## Typegen